Religion in Nazi Germany: Catholicism

 The attitude of the Nazi Party towards the Catholic Church ranged from tolerance to near-total renunciation and outright aggression.
 Bullock wrote that Hitler had some regard for the organisational power of Catholicism, but he had utter contempt for its central teachings, which he said, if taken to their conclusion, "would mean the systematic cultivation of the human failure".
-Many Nazis were anti-clerical in both private and public life.
+A number of Nazis were anti-clerical in both private and public life.
 The Nazi Party had decidedly pagan elements.
 One position is that the Church and fascism could never have a lasting connection because both are a "holistic Weltanschauung" claiming the whole of the person.

-Adolf Hitler himself has been described as a "spiritualist" by Laqueur; but he has been described by Bullock as a "rationalist" and a "materialist" with no appreciation for the spiritual side of humanity; and a simple "atheist" by Blainey.
+Adolf Hitler himself has been described as a "spiritualist" by Laqueur, but he has been described by Bullock as a "rationalist" and a "materialist" with no appreciation for the spiritual side of humanity; and a simple "atheist" by Blainey.
 His fascist comrade Benito Mussolini was an atheist.
 Both were anticlerical, but they understood that it would be rash to begin their Kulturkampfs against Catholicism prematurely.
-Such a clash, possibly inevitable in the future, was put off while they dealt with other enemies.
+Such a clash, though possibly inevitable in the future, was put off while they dealt with other enemies.